georgethomps/southwest-flight-count-scraper/README.md

 Furthermore, the input CSV file can be named whatever you want and contain any destinations you want as long as you have a column header, and the flights are separated by a hyphen ("-").

-WARNING: The test CSV has a limited number of flights, so it's very possible that Southwest's site will eventually block your IP from further running searches.
-I plan to first learn Scrapy before handling such issues in future webscraping projects.
+**WARNING**: The test CSV has a limited number of flights, so it's very possible that Southwest's site will eventually block your IP from further running searches.
+If you experience issues, reduce the number of rows in the input CSV file.